-In this video, Michael Chamberlain takes us through the main points of the individual voluntary arrangement.
+In this video, Michael Chamberlain takes us through the main points of an Individual Voluntary Arrangement.

 What is an Individual Voluntary Arrangement?

 Widely used by individuals seeking help to avoid the stigma of bankruptcy, an Individual Voluntary Arrangement (“IVA”) is a formal agreement between a person owing money (“debtor”) and his or her creditors.
-The debtor undertakes to makes certain payments or realise certain assets, or both, in full and final settlement of their debts via an Individual Voluntary Arrangement.
+The debtor undertakes to makes certain payments or realise certain assets, or both, in full and final settlement of their debts via an IVA.

 Who is an IVA for?